sarajahedazad/ME700-Homework/README.md

 # ME700-HW1
 Warm Up:
-Bisection method \n
+Bisection method
 Part 1:
 To e continued
 Part 2:
-To be cotinued
+To be continued